How to buy the best washing machine

 And some fast machines don’t spin at their top speeds for as long as slower models.

-Three popular washing machines with different spin speeds
+Two popular washing machines with different spin speeds

 The best washing machine brands